cSDes1gn/computer-architecture/midterm.md

 > 1. Compiler A: 2800 MIPS | Execution Time: 2.5e-3 s
 > 2. Compiler B: 3200 MIPS | Execution Time: 3.75e-3 s
 >
 > According to MIPS compiler B is *faster* in the sense that it is processing more instructions per second.
-However compiler A is *faster* in the sense that its execution time is less, meaning the compiler A finishes executing sooner than compiler B. Thus it is important to be concise when describing processing speed.
+This is known as *system throughput*.
+However compiler A is *faster* in the sense that its execution time is less, meaning the compiler A finishes executing sooner than compiler B. This is known as *system response time* Thus it is important to be concise when describing processing speed.

+In summary:
+- MIPS is a measure of *system throughput*, how many instructions are executed per unit time.
+- Execution time (T) is a measure of the *system response time* or the time delay to complete a certain task in seconds.